-Otherwise, we like to use the age x game rule for knowing the highest price we’d potentially pay.
-Simply, multiple the age of the player by the number of games they will play with the bat.
-For example, an 11 year old playing in 20 games this year shouldn’t spend more than $220 on a bat.
-That would take most on this list off the table.
+Otherwise, we like to use the age x game rule to know the highest price we’d potentially pay.
+Simply, multiply the age of the player by the number of games they will play with the bat.
+For example, an 11-year-old playing in 20 games this year shouldn’t spend more than $220 on a bat.
+That would take most of this list off the table.
 And that is a good thing.

-But, in reality, the performance of a wood bat (and its heavier swing weight) make any player struggle.
-Even when compared to a USA Bat, whose pop is restricted from the USSSA counterparts, the barrel profile, swing weight and durability (warranty) of an aluminum or composite bat make it the more reasonable option.
+But, in reality, the performance of a wood bat (and its heavier swing weight) makes any player struggle.
+Even when compared to a USA Bat, whose pop is restricted from the USSSA counterparts, the barrel profile, swing weight, and durability (warranty) of an aluminum or composite bat make it the more reasonable option.

 Our experience with 11u baseball players is the vast majority of them prefer a composite barrel.
 These tend to have a bit more forgiving feel on hits and mishits.
-As well, the barrel profile of composites tend to be bigger and younger players prefer as much plate coverage as possible.
+As well, the barrel profile of composites tends to be bigger, and younger players prefer as much plate coverage as possible.

 However, do note, that aluminum barrels tend to do better in cold weather as well as cost less.
 If you’re going to go the aluminum barrel route, we suggest you look for a two-piece (often called hybrid) aluminum barreled bat.